santiagogomezl/simple-product-app/README.md

 Use the following login credentials with the demo store

-Username: `admin`
+Username: `admin` </br>
 Password: `admin`

 ### Store Features

-Create and edit up to 6 product features on the [Admin Store Page](https://simple-product-app.vercel.app/admin/store).

-Find the feature icon of your choice by [Font Awesome](https://fontawesome.com) i.e `fa-feture-icon`
+Create and edit up to 6 product features.
+Find the icon of your choice by [Font Awesome](https://fontawesome.com/icons?d=gallery) i.e `fa-feature-icon` and make any changes to the on the Admin Store Page

 ### Screenshots